 (a) Each such change shall meet all applicable requirements and shall not violate any existing permit term or condition (Title 129, Chapter 15, Section 007.02A).

-(b) The source shall provide contemporaneous written notice to the Director and the Administrator of EPA, except for changes that qualify as insignificant activities under the provisions of Title 129, Chapter 7, Sections 006.03 and 006.04.
+(b) The source shall provide contemporaneous written notice to the Director, except for changes that qualify as insignificant activities under the provisions of Title 129, Chapter 7, Sections 006.03 and 006.04.
 Such written notice shall include (Title 129, Chapter 15, Section 007.02B):

 (i) A description of each change;